-A second emerging research interest is in the social study of climate change science, funded by a three-year Fulbright grant (2014-2017).
-In collaboration with scholars from Canada and Latin America, we have explored the ways that stakeholder knowledge is incorporated by transdisciplinary climate change science, how 'local knowledge' is understood in climate adaptation studies, the ontological and political challenges of knowledge integration, and the geopolitics of international science.
+A second research interest is in environmental knowledge integration and mobilization at the science/policy interface.
+Based on a three-year collaborative project with scholars from Canada and Latin America, funded by a Fulbright grant (2014-2017), we explored new modes of stakeholder engagement in transdisciplinary research, how 'local knowledge' is unevenly understood in climate adaptation studies, the ontological and political challenges of knowledge integration, and the geopolitics of transdisciplinary knowledge mobilization across the hemisphere.
 Our team's work on how research models are evolving to include stakeholders was published in Science in November 2015, among other outlets.
-Future work in this area will query interdisciplinary knowledge integration and the 'molecularization' of climate change science in the Brazilian Amazon, a site of intense scientific collaboration and geopolitical unease around resource extraction and knowledge production.
+In 2017, I started a new NSF-sponsored research project that explores interdisciplinary environmental science and knowledge integration "from microbes to landscape" in the Brazilian Amazon, a place of intense scientific collaboration and longstanding geopolitical unease regarding issues of resource extraction and knowledge production.

 Ph.D., University of Arizona, Geography (2010)